o3de/o3de.org/content/docs/userguide/rendering/disable/directional-blur-node.md

 ---
-description: ' Use the Disable Directional Blur node in the &ALYlong; &script-canvas;
-  editor to disable the directional blur. '
+description: ' Use the Disable Directional Blur node in the Amazon Lumberyard Script Canvas editor to disable the directional blur. '
 title: Disable Directional Blur
 ---